richardlam4391/IBM-Data-Analyst-Professional-Certificate/IBM Data Analyst Capstone Project/README.md

 This course tells you how to make the interactive dashboards and data visualizations with data analysis tools, including Python and Business Intelligence (BI).

-## Summary of This Project

-- Generated interactive dashboards to present the hecnology tools for many people with different age and education in present and future.

-- Collected, scraped and wrangled data in technology trends from many web sources.

-- Cleaned and normalizaed the large datasets to handle the missing, repetitive and unnecessary data values and to enhance accuracy.

 ## Key Skills

 - Data Cleansing